Fazlul Qadir Chaudhry: Legacy

 Chaudhury's elder son Salahuddin Quader Chowdhury was a politician.
 He was elected member of the Bangladeshi Parliament six times.
-In October 2015, Supreme Court of Bangladesh upheld the death sentence awarded by international crime tribunal for the alleged crime committed by Salahuddin Quader Chowdhury during the Liberation war of Bangladesh in 1971.
-The death sentence was executed on early hours of 22 November 2015 inside Dhaka Central Jail.
+In October 2015, Supreme Court of Bangladesh upheld the death sentence awarded by the international crime tribunal for the alleged crime committed by Salahuddin Quader Chowdhury during the Liberation War of Bangladesh in 1971.
+The death sentence was executed in early hours of 22 November 2015 inside Dhaka Central Jail.